cosenary/Bazinga/README.markdown

 Of course it's also possible to define static file paths like: `path/to/file.php`

+### MVC feature ###

+Bazinga has the ability to load classes according to the detected MVC class type.
+For example a class with the name `MainController` will be loaded from the directory `controllers/`.
+At the moment it's only possible to change the default directory names in the Bazinga class `array $_classTypes`.

 ## Config ##

 The whole configuration of Bazinga is done by the config array.